softwaremill/jox/README.md

 }
 ```

+### Selecting from "done" channels

+Receive clauses, for which channels are "done", will be skipped, and `select` with restart (as long as there are any
+clauses left).
+This is motivated by the fact that a "done" channel is not in an error state, but signals that there are
+no more values; while there might be more values available from other clauses.

+Optionally, clauses created with `Channel.receiveOrDoneClause`, will cause `select` to throw/ return when the associated
+channel is done, bypassing the behavior described above.

 ## Performance

 The project includes benchmarks implemented using JMH - both for the `Channel`, as well as for some built-in Java